Demarai Gray: Everton

+Al-Ettifaq

+On 7 September 2023, Gray joined Saudi Pro League club Al-Ettifaq on a four-year deal.

+Return to Birmingham City

+On 3 July 2025, Gray signed a three year contract with his boyhood club Birmingham City, returning to St Andrew's on a free transfer nine and a half years after he left.
+On 8 August, he made his debut for the club in a 1–1 draw against Ipswich Town in the Championship.

 International career

+England

 Gray was called up for an England under-18s training camp in November 2013.
 He made his debut at that level on 18 February 2014, playing the whole of a 4–0 win against their Belgian counterparts in a friendly match at St George's Park.
 Two weeks later, he was involved in England's goal as they lost 2–1 to Croatia in the first match of a double-header.
 He received his first call-up to the under-19s for a friendly against Germany in September 2014, and made his debut as a second-half substitute.
 An ankle injury forced Gray's withdrawal from the squad for the 2015 European Under-19 Championship first qualifying round, but he was able to play his part in the elite round.
 He started the first match, against Denmark, and was involved in England's second goal in a 3–2 win, when his near-post flick was deflected over the line by a Danish player.
 The Football Association (the FA) credit Gray with the goal, although UEFA record it as an own goal.
 A substitute in the second group match, a win against Azerbaijan, he returned to the starting eleven for the final group match against France, but a 2–1 defeat meant England failed to qualify for the finals.